Selections from the Book

-The reason for the decline (inHiTaaT) of the Islamic world is due to one single factor, the severe weakness that destroyed the ability of the minds in understanding Islam.
-The cause for this weakness was the detachment of the capacity of the Arabic language from the capacity of Islam when the Arabic language was ignored both in understanding and carrying Islam from the beginning of the seventh century Hijri onwards.
-Accordingly, unless the capacity of the Arabic language is mixed with the capacity of Islam by making the Arabic language the language of Islam as a fundamental and inseparable part of it, the decline will continue to drag the Muslims down.
-This is because it is the linguistic capacity that carried the capacity of Islam and consequently intermingled with it, such that the perfect carrying of Islam cannot be undertaken except by it; and if it is neglected, Ijtihad in the shar’a (Islamic Law) cannot be performed.
-Ijtihad is not possible in the shar’a (Islamic Law) except in the Arabic language, because it is a fundamental condition in Ijtihad.
-Furthermore Ijtihad is necessary for the Ummah since progress within the Ummah cannot occur without Ijtihad.
+The reason for the decline (inHiTaaT) of the Islamic world is due to a single factor, the severe weakness afflicting the minds with regards understanding Islam.
+The cause for this weakness was the detachment of the capacity (Taaqah) of the Arabic language from the capacity of Islam, when the Arabic language was neglected both in understanding and carrying Islam, from the beginning of the Seventh Century Hijri onwards.
+Accordingly, unless the capacity of the Arabic language is intermingled with the capacity of Islam, by making the Arabic language the language of Islam, as a fundamental and inseparable part of it, the decline will continue to drag Muslims down.
+This is because it is the linguistic capacity that carried the capacity of Islam, consequently intermingling with it, such that the perfected carrying of Islam cannot be undertaken without it.
+If Arabic is neglected, Ijtihad in the shar’a (Islamic Law) cannot be performed.
+Ijtihad is not possible in the shar’a (Islamic Law) except in the Arabic language, because it is a fundamental condition (SharT) in Ijtihad.
+Furthermore, Ijtihad is necessary for the Ummah, since progress within the Ummah cannot occur without Ijtihad.
 There are three reasons why the attempts undertaken to revive the Muslims with Islam failed; the first is the lack of an accurate understanding of the Islamic Fikrah (Thought) by those who assumed the burden of revival.
 The second is the lack of clarity of the Tareeqah (Method) of Islam in completely implementing its Fikrah.
 The third is the failure of those who assumed the burden of revival to link the Islamic Thought with the Islamic Method tightly and inseparably.